-I like to remove my cookies right around 12 minutes even if they look slightly undercooked.
-While the are cooling they will continue cooking on the tray, so don't worry you won't end up with under-baked cookies in the end.
+I like to remove the orange cookies right around 12 minutes even if they look slightly undercooked.
+While they are cooling they will continue cooking on the tray, so don't worry you won't end up with under-baked cookies in the end.

 The bang method

 Essentially, as soon as the cookies are out of the oven they will look slightly puffy.